Skip to main content

 3. Click + Create Group and name your group (e.g., ai_agents_group)

-Navigate to the project you want this group to access:
+Navigate to the environment you want this group to access:

 2. Add your group and select the appropriate role